 Some people are allergic to hornet stings.
 When stung, they are at risk to go into anaphylaxis, which is life-threatening.

 Like many other stinging wasps, hornets can sting you multiple times because their stinger is straight.
-Because honey bees have a barbed stinger, they can only sting once and then die.
+By contract, honey bees have a barbed stinger, they can only sting once and then die.

 In general, hornets eat crop-destroying insects and insect pests, which makes them beneficial in the wild.